parijatmalla/03_GettingAndCleaningData/README.md

 **source("run_analysis.R")**

-Triggere the analysis by calling the run_analysis function:
+Trigger the analysis by calling the run_analysis function:

 **run_analysis()**

 __run_analysis()__ is the main function which call other helpful functions to download, extract, clean the data and write a tidy file.
+"./data/tidy_uci_std_mean_average.txt"

 ### Helper functions called by the run_analysis() internally are explained below: